Entrepreneurs Roundtable Accelerator: Description

-ERA also makes a direct $100,000 initial cash investment in each startup company.
-In return, ERA takes an 8% equity stake in the startup company via ownership of common stock.
+ERA invests $150,000 on a post-money SAFE in return for 6% of each company accepted into a given cohort.

 ERA does not take a management or board position in the startup company.
+As of 2025, ERA offers seed-stage accelerator cohorts with mentorship and investor access in New York; current application timelines, cohorts, and mentor network are listed on the official site.

 Staffing

 Below are illustrative examples of the type of people and expertise that ERA assigns to each startup company in the accelerator program.

 ERA surrounds the startup company with: